dappnode/DAppNodePackage-Besu/getting-started.md

 ## Besu (Execution Client)

-Welcome to your Post Besu Execution Layer Client
+Welcome to the Merged Besu Ethereum Mainnet Execution Layer Client

 There are now two RPC APIs in Execution Clients: